Cold Weather Camping: Tips for Staying Warm this Winter

 3. Keep your head covered

 A Polar Buff is also handy for keeping your face warm as you sleep.
-If it’s cold and windy while you’re hiking, a buff can protect your face from chafing and windburn too.
+If it’s cold and windy while you’re hiking, a buff can also protect your face from chafing and windburn, too.

 4. Bring extra clothes to sleep in

-A warm pair of long johns, a cozy long-sleeve top, and a pair of warm wool socks should do the trick with extra layers to add on for when you emerge from your tent.
+A warm pair of long johns, a cozy long-sleeve top, and a pair of warm wool socks should do the trick.
+Have extra layers handy to put on when you emerge from your tent in the morning.

 5. Pack waterproof outer layers

 Pack waterproof clothing like gaiters, ponchos, boots, and rain jackets to ward off hypothermia.
-Even if there isn’t any snow or precipitation in the forecast be prepared and bring quick-drying rain gear just in case.
+Even if there isn’t any snow or precipitation in the forecast be prepared and bring a lightweight rain jacket and rain pants just in case.

 If it looks like the weather will be wet, check out our tips for hiking in the rain.